 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for August delivery fell 7 cents to $2.23 a gallon.
-August heating fell 8 cents to $2.10 a gallon.
-August natural gas fell 6 cents to $3.64 per 1,000 cubic feet.
+Wholesale gasoline for August delivery fell 1 cent to $2.28 a gallon.
+August heating fell 1 cent to $2.15 a gallon.
+August natural gas rose 8 cents to $3.75 per 1,000 cubic feet.

 Comments